App configuration policies for Microsoft Intune

 - Branding settings such as a company logo

-You have two options for how to use app configurations with Intune:
+You have two options to use app configuration policies with Intune:

-- Managed devices - The device is managed by Intune as the mobile device management (MDM) provider.
+Managed devices - The device is managed by Intune as the mobile device management (MDM) provider.
+The app must be designed to support the app configuration.

 Apps that support app configuration

-You can use app configuration polices for apps that support it.
-To support app configuration in Intune, apps must have been written to support the use of app configurations as defined by the Appconfig Community.
-Consult your app vendor for details.
+You can use app configuration policies for apps that support it.
+To support app configuration in Intune, apps must be written to support the use of app configurations as defined by the OS.
+Consult your app vendor for details for which app config keys they support.

-You can prepare your line-of-business apps by either incorporating the Intune App SDK into the app, or wrapping the app after it is developed.
-The Intune App SDK, available for both iOS and Android, enables your app for Intune app protection configuration policies.
-It strives to minimize the amount of code changes required from the app developer.
+You can prepare your line-of-business apps by either incorporating the Intune App SDK into the app, or wrapping the app after it is developed using the Intune App Wrapping Tool.
+The Intune App SDK strives to minimize the amount of code changes required from the app developer.
 For more information, see the Intune App SDK overview.
+For a comparison between the Intune App SDK and the Intune App Wrapping Tool, see Prepare line-of-business apps for app protection policies.

 Graph API support for app configuration